 Those changes were easy to make but oh so important.
 And, as we hit the submit button on that grant, we had big smiles knowing that we were working with an organization that knows EXACTLY who they are and what they represent.
 They know what they are, and sometimes even more importantly, what they’re not.
 Granted, they’ve had a few decades to work out the kinks.

-Then, even more serendipitously, we’ve been rereading every writer’s go-to: On Writing Well: The Classic Guide to Writing Nonfiction (30th Anniversary Edition) by William Zinsser.
+If you’re into learning more about consistency in communications, I recommend this writing go-to: On Writing Well: The Classic Guide to Writing Nonfiction (30th Anniversary Edition) by William Zinsser.
 A couple of chapters lend themselves very well to nonprofit writing: Chapter 16: Business Writing: Writing in Your Job.
 In the business writing chapter, Zinsser cautions against writing like an institution.

 Our advice: write like yourself, and find your audience and then cater to them.
 It’s so important.
 If your audience is primarily families in transitional housing, how should your voice sound?
 Friendly?
 Approachable?
 Comforting?
 Perhaps.
 Corporate?
 Overinflated?
 Stuffy?
 Not so much.